InAnYan/papers/PhysicsSolver/Paper.md

 ## STUDENT: Pioneer AI program

-The D. Bobrow's STUDENT program is one of the first AI programs to understand natural language, showing promising results [@student].
+The D. Bobrow's STUDENT program is one of the first AI programs to understand natural language, showing promising results [^@student].
 The program solves algebraic word problems stated in English.
 An example of the problem that STUDENT can handle: